“It’s a beautiful thing when a career and a passion grow together, in a Garden it’s Paradise” Stephen Pryce-Lea.

-Gardening has always been a way of life for me, it’s not that my parents were Gardeners in-fact Farming was more their trade and whilst I knew at a very young age that life on a farm was not for me!
+Gardening has always been a way of life for me, it’s not that my parents were Gardeners in-fact, Farming was more their trade and whilst I knew at a very young age that life on a farm was not for me!
 I did, however, develop a passion for the great outdoors and country living.
 Read more about me journey below or Click Here for garden advice tips and blog posts.

 I could go as far to say that even to this day, I find big cities intimidating, not that, that has kept me from living in the big smoke or visiting some very large capital cities the World over.
 But to live in such a metropolis without an escape route scares me!